zafs23/zafs23.github.io/README.md

 I have take CS121, CS221, CS150.
 I am taking CS250, CS271 right now.
 CS121 was easy for me but I learned a lot.
 I mostly enjoyed CS221.
 The course content was so much fun.
 I loved the way linked lists work and the idea of writing tests before writing the code blew my mind.
 Now, while I am learning about Agile methods, I learned that this is how software development should work, testing while building.
+I have done most of my work in Java.
+I also know C a little.

 ```markdown
 I am listting some projects I did so far: